TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 An initial question that may strike the reader is, "Of what relevance could a simple computer model have for examining a historical hypothesis about what occurred in the real world?"
 We point such a reader to Mary Morgan's work *The World in the Model*.

+According to Morgan:

-Morgan in her book states how models can help to combine the economists narrative expression to an expression with numbers, logic and step:  "Writing down a model and manipulating it allows economists to think through in a consistent and logical way how a number of variables might interrelate, and to find solutions to questions about such systems.
-This habit of making and using models extends the powers of the mind to ask questions and explore the answers in complicated cases.
+"Writing down a model and manipulating it allows economists to think through in a consistent and logical way how a number of variables might interrelate, and to find solutions to questions about such systems.
+This habit of making and using models extends the powers of the mind to ask questions and explore the answers in complicated cases."
+[PAGE???]

+Morgan discusses how models aid in classification: “Such model experimental work allows the economist to test out intuitions and ideas and so come to understand what their laws of demand and supply mean in different circumstances” (p.
+272)  [CHECK QUOTE!!!]

+In short, setting up a model in which we can watch money emerge (or not) allows us to explore the relations between the different factors Menger held to be important in its emergence.
+At the very least, if varying these factors can cause a good in the model to emerge or fail to emerge as money, we show that Menger's model is logically coherent.

 ## Menger's Theory

-Started from the basic thinking that *a commodity should be given up by its owner in exchange for another more useful to him*, Menger looks back to the "uncoined state“, Menger traces the entities that were serves as a mean of exchange, and discovers the causes behind the evolution from goods to money.
+Starting from the basic idea that *a commodity should be given up by its owner in exchange for another more useful to him*,

-The intuitive thinking on pursuing trading is that one would like to seek for the opportunity to exchange in order to acquire what he/she directly want, and reject those are sufficiently supplied and not directly needed.
-However, such thinking would result to very limited number of bargains, because in reality, there are little chances that the factors of needed items meet: it is difficult to realize immediate barter as supply and demand do not always quantitatively coincide.
+[IS THAT A QUOTE???]
+Menger looks back to an
+"uncoined state.“ Menger seeks to discover the causes behind the emergence of a good as money.

+A naive view of barter is that an agent will only seek to exchange in order to acquire what he/she directly wants.
+However, that would result in a very limited number of trades, because of the difficulty in finding "mutual coincidence of wants": trades would only occur when you have "extra" of what I want, while I have extra of what you want.
+Thus, it may make sense to trade my surplus goods for some other goods I don't need myself, *if* the goods I acquire are easier to trade than those I surrendered.

+Menger realized that this ease of trading was an emergent social phenomenon: the more economic agents realize that good A is relatively easy to trade, the greater the ease of trading it becomes.
+Thus we have a network effect, similar to that we see with a social media platform: the more people on a platform, the mode people want to get on the platform, since there are more people there with whom to interact.

+He also pointed out
+that it is incorrect to assume that *all commodities, at a definite point of time and in given market, may be mutually exchanged in definite quantities at will.*
+[IS THAT A QUOTE???
+AND IS IT RELEVANT?]

+[I DON'T UNDERSTAND THIS NEXT BIT AT ALL: NO ONE EVER WANTS TO TRADE AT A LOSS.]
-Menger sees one underlying factor which stimulates trading: the different degrees of salebleness of commodities.
-He also pointed out an error in economics, that at it is incorrect to assume that *all commodities, at a definite point of time and in given market, may be mutually exchanged in definite quantities at will.* Menger sees that trading can hardly just follow our willingness, and there exists an gap between wholesale price and retail price in reality, that we are likely to bear a loss when selling an item compared to the cost at the time we purchase the same entity.
+Menger sees that trading can hardly just follow our willingness, and there exists an gap between wholesale price and retail price in reality, that we are likely to bear a loss when selling an item compared to the cost at the time we purchase the same entity.
 However, as long as we can minimize the loss the we bear, we are more willing to obtain the item, no matter if the item is immediately needed by us.
+[TO HERE]

-Consequently, the easiness of disposing the goods can greatly determines the salebleness.
-The following circumstances and limits Menger listed are factors that influence the degree of salebleness of goods, and they include buyers’ own interest (which can hardly be quantified by our model), goods’ characteristics (what we want to focus on), and external factors (which are hard to be implemented in our model).
+The following circumstances and limits Menger listed are factors that influence the degree of salebleness of goods, and they include buyers’ own interest (which model as the utility the agent assigns to the next unit of the good), the goods’ own characteristics
+(what we will to focus on), and external factors (which we will ignore).

+[THE FOLLOWING LOOKS LIKE DIRECT QUOTATION???]

 Circumstances that affects the degrees of salebleness:

 1. number of persons in want of the item, and the extent and intensity of their want